Episode 23 - Friendship: the Lost Magic

 Episode 19 – Mature Content Part 3

-What would it look like for Christian fantasy to tackle more difficult subjects and scenarios?
-We give some ideas, writing updates, and thoughts on how Christian norms affect our writing.
+What would it look like for Christian fantasy to tackle more difficult subjects and questions?
+We give some ideas, like drawing from deeper history and acknowledging complex emotions.
+We also give writing updates, and thoughts on how Christian norms affect our writing.

 Episode 18 - Mature Content Part 2